 2. Health – Do you have a serious chronic illness or mobility issues?

 Ideally, to control your medical costs, you will get health insurance that will cover you in Panama.
-There are a variety of different plans to select from.
-Some health insurance options have no age restrictions and will even cover pre-existing conditions after the first two years.
+There are a variety of different Panama health insurance options to select from.
+Some health insurance options have age restrictions.
 We discuss health insurance in great detail during a Panama Relocation Tour.

-You can get health insurance which only covers you in Panama or get international health insurance, which will cover you anywhere in the world.
-I pay $102 per month for Panama-only health insurance. l previously had international health insurance but it’s more affordable to just get travel insurance when I travel outside of Panama.
+You can get health insurance, which only covers you in Panama, or international health insurance, which covers you anywhere in the world.
+I pay $117 per month for Panama-only health insurance.

-A big plus is that many of Panama’s doctors speak English and it’s less than $20 to see a doctor even if you do not have insurance.
+A big plus is that many of Panama’s doctors speak English, and it’s usually less than $20 to see a general doctor, even if you do not have insurance.
+Specialists costs about $50 to $100 per visit.

-Even though health care in Panama is excellent, you really need to evaluate your own health situation before deciding to retire in Panama and moving away from doctors (and health insurance) you have used for many years.
-This is especially important if you have a serious chronic illness or if you have mobility or other handicap issues.
+Even though health care in Panama is excellent, you need to evaluate your own health situation before deciding to retire in Panama and move away from the doctors (and health insurance) you have used for many years.
+This is especially important if you have a serious chronic illness, mobility, or other handicap issues.
 Panama is, unfortunately, not a handicapped, friendly country.

-To live in Panama full time, you will need to get a residency Visa.
+To live in Panama full-time, you must get a residency Visa.
 The minimum requirement to qualify for a Pensionado Visa is $1,000 per month in lifetime income for a single person or $1250 per month for a couple.
 Will you qualify?
 If not, there are other Visa options, but they are more costly and require a $200,000 investment in real estate or $200,000 into a 3-year CD in Panama.

 There will be initial costs involved when you relocate to Panama too.
 You need to determine how much cash you have on hand to cover the upfront moving expenses like getting a Visa, renting a house, health insurance, stocking up on groceries, and maybe even buying a car.
 This article will help you determine what your budget needs to be.

-4. Patience – You’ll need to learn to embrace the “Tranquilo” mentality.
+4. Patience – You must learn to embrace the “Tranquilo” mentality.

-Many things are done in a different way in Panama than what you are familiar with.
-In some cases, you’ll think the Panama way is the better way.
-But sometimes you could get frustrated because things don’t happen the same way or as fast as you like.
+Many things are done differently in Panama than what you are familiar with.
+In some cases, you’ll think Panama is the better way.
+But sometimes, you could get frustrated because things don’t happen the same way or as fast as you like.
 You will need to learn to be more patient.

 Once you’re retired, you don’t need to be in such a hurry anyway!

-If you expect Panama to be just like the United States, but cheaper, you will be very disappointed.
+You will be very disappointed if you expect Panama to be just like the United States or Canada but cheaper.

 The primary language is Spanish in Panama, so you will hear Spanish being spoken everywhere you go.
 If you live in a town with a high concentration of ex-pats, more English is spoken, and you can get by without knowing much Spanish.